Hone logo

 Expected Behavior:

-The solution should return a single value representing the sum of the revenue from all transactions.
+The query should return a single row with a single column named TotalRevenue, containing the sum of all sale revenues.

 Examples